 Famous Texas Court Cases

 - Hopwood v.
-Texas A civil rights case regarding affirmative action in reference to racial preferences.
+Texas: A civil rights case regarding affirmative action in reference to college admissions.